Imperial Russian Army: Enlisted

 The Russian Army had a regimental system that is sometimes compared to the British Army, but there were significant differences.
 Soldiers were mostly conscripts rather than volunteers and were frequently assigned to regiments that were not in their home region.
 Non-commissioned officers were promoted from among the conscripts and were relatively few, as they tended to not stay in the army.
-The ethos of the army was summarized by its motto "for faith, tsar, and fatherland," and the main value that was instilled in the enlisted troops was obedience to the officers and ultimately to the Emperor.
+The ethos of the army was summarized by its motto "for faith, tsar, and fatherland," and the main value that was instilled in the soldiers was obedience to the officers and ultimately to the Emperor.
 Much less emphasis was placed on other military values, such as camaraderie or accomplishing missions.
-With the end of serfdom, by the end of the 19th century peasant conscripts were being joined by a growing number of working class men from urban areas.
-Nobles were slightly less than one percent of drafted soldiers during this time.
+With the end of serfdom, by the end of the 19th century peasant conscripts were being joined by a growing number of working-class men from urban areas.
+Nobles were slightly less than one percent of conscripted soldiers during this time.
 The soldiers were expected by their officers to be accepting of bad living conditions and were often looked down on by the noble-born officers because of class differences, though some others saw themselves as "father-commanders" of their troops.
 Military regulations regarded soldiers to be second-class citizens.
 By the end of the century, as conscripts entering the army were no longer serfs, and with some being from urban areas and literate, they started having higher expectations for how they were treated and a stronger conception of their rights.

 Basic training for Russian soldiers included weapons training, drill, and fieldcraft, followed by small unit tactics, and then by larger maneuvers involving formations from several military districts.
 Rifle shooting from a distance was particularly emphasized during the training.
-The majority of the troops were Orthodox Christian ethnic Russians, Ukrainians, and Belarusians, with smaller numbers of Lutheran Estonians and Baltic Germans, Roman Catholic Poles and Lithuanians, Eastern Catholic Ukrainians, Muslim Tatars, or Jews.
+The majority of the troops were Orthodox Christian ethnic Russians, Ukrainians, and Belarusians, with smaller numbers of Lutheran Estonians and Baltic Germans, Catholic Poles and Lithuanians, Eastern Catholic Ukrainians, Muslim Tatars, or Jews.
 A soldier's religious affiliation was immediately established once he arrived at the regiment because that determined how he was sworn in.
 The regimental priest was always Russian Orthodox, but there were also Catholic priests, Jewish rabbis, and Muslim imams or prayer leaders who were brought in to administer the oath to the non-Orthodox.